School Meals and Applying for Free School Meals

 There are year 6 Lunch hall monitors on hand each day to help support children and the lunchtime staff.

 All food is prepared each day on-site and menus comply with national food standards.

-Meals cost £2.35 per day for Key Stage 2 pupils and which need to be ordered and paid for in advance through Aspens Select.
+With effect from 1st January 2024, Meals cost £2.60 per day for Key Stage 2 pupils and should be ordered and paid for in advance through Aspens Select.

 food allergies and intolerances

 If your child has a food allergy or intolerance, it is extremely important that you let the office, and Aspens know as soon as possible.